 One has to wonder if a levee can collapse on a sunny day, what could happen if there were a series of wet winter storms or, even worse, if there were a major earthquake.
 Both earthquakes and excessively wet winters are hardly remote threats.
 It is just a matter of time before the Delta is saturated and/or shaken and one or perhaps several levees fail.

 Should just a few levees break, the impact could be significant, running into the billions of dollars in damage.
 Despite this very real threat, CalFed, the consortium of various water interests, has done virtually nothing to avert a potential disaster even though levee protection was one of the organization's primary goals.
 There is no plan in place to deal with weakening levees that rest on soft peat.
-Some were first built more than a century ago and are vulnerable even though they have been widened.
-Over the years, the foundations weaken as the land they protect gradually subsides.
-More pressure is placed on the levees making them less stable.
-The effect of sinking land on aging levees has long been known.
-Yet there has been no accurate assessment of how weak the levees are, much less a plan to fortify them.

 The Delta does not yet have a large population, but it is critical to water supplies for 23 million Californians, and is traversed by natural gas pipelines and power transmission lines.
 CalFed must get on the job now to assess the risk to the Delta levees and devise a workable plan to prevent a major catastrophe to much of the state's water supply and economy.